 Q. Who can attend Collegium Charter School?

-A. Collegium is a public school open to all students residing in Pennsylvania.
+A. Collegium is a public school open to all students residing in Pennsylvania and families from over 20 school districts have enrolled their children.
 Most of our students come from the West Chester, Downingtown and Coatesville school districts.

 Q. Are there age requirements for attending Collegium Charter School?